New ME Law Makes Major Changes to Modernize and Improve ME’s Property Tax System

 The Task Force is charged with evaluating the entire State Board process and making recommendations to further improve the efficiency of the appeal process.

-The new law, which becomes effective 90 days following adjournment of the Legislature, was the product of a compromise reached among Maine assessors, large commercial taxpayers, and other stakeholders.
+The new law, which becomes effective 90 days following adjournment of the Legislature, was the product of a compromise reached among ME assessors, large commercial taxpayers, and other stakeholders.